AN ACT RELATING TO UPDATING AND CLARIFYING EDUCATION LAW

 (a) The terms of office of directors and auditors shall be three years after the first term and of all other officers one year.
 At the first annual meeting one auditor shall be elected for a term of one year, one auditor for a term of two years, and one for a term of three years, or until their successors are chosen and qualified.

-(b) At any annual or special meeting warned for the purpose, the electorate may vote to eliminate the office of auditor and to employ instead a public accountant annually to audit the financial statements and the student census information of the union school district.
+(b) At any annual or special meeting warned for the purpose, the electorate may vote to eliminate the office of auditor and to employ instead a public accountant annually to audit the financial statements of the union school district.

 § 823.
 ELEMENTARY TUITION

 Tuition for elementary pupils shall be paid by the district in which the pupil